 NEW YORK, Jan.
-11, 2016 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in December.
-The index now stands at 129.33, up from 128.27 in November.
-The change represents a 2.6 percent gain in the ETI compared to a year ago.
+13, 2014 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in December.
+The index now stands at 115.76, up from 115.72 (an upward revision) in November.
+The ETI figure for December is 5.2 percent higher than a year ago.

-December's increase in the ETI was driven by positive contributions from seven of the eight components.
-In order from the largest positive contributor to the smallest, these were: Number of Temporary Employees, Percentage of Respondents Who Say They Find "Jobs Hard to Get," Real Manufacturing and Trade Sales, Industrial Production, Job Openings, Percentage of Firms With Positions Not Able to Fill Right Now, and Ratio of Involuntarily Part-time to All Part-time Workers.
+December's increase in the ETI was driven by positive contributions from six of its eight components.
+From the largest positive contributor to the smallest, these were: Number of Temporary Employees, Consumer Confidence Survey® Percentage of Respondents Who Say They Find "Jobs Hard to Get," Job Openings, Industrial Production, Real Manufacturing and Trade Sales, and Percentage of Firms With Positions Not Able to Fill Right Now.

 The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out "noise" to show underlying trends more clearly.

 The eight labor-market indicators aggregated into the Employment Trends Index include:

 - Percentage of Respondents Who Say They Find "Jobs Hard to Get" (The Conference Board Consumer Confidence Survey®)

 - Initial Claims for Unemployment Insurance (U.S. Department of Labor)

 - Percentage of Firms With Positions Not Able to Fill Right Now (© National Federation of Independent Business Research Foundation)